Breaking the bottleneck in Alzheimer's drug development

 By Joyce Dall'Acqua Peterson

-The stats are grim: About 5.4 million Americans are living with Alzheimer's disease, and the Alzheimer's Association projects that number to grow to 13.8 million by 2050.
+Alzheimer's disease wreaks human devastation beyond calculation: robbing people of their memories, their ability to recognize loved ones, and (in some cases) even their personalities.
+The statistics are grim: About 5.4 million Americans are living with Alzheimer's disease, and the Alzheimer's Association projects that number to grow to 13.8 million by 2050.

 The MODEL-AD center is a partnership of JAX and Indiana University (IU), including co-principal investigators Bruce Lamb, Ph.D., whose work includes understanding the role of the immune system in Alzheimer's disease, and biomedical imaging expert Paul Territo, Ph.D.

-"Right now the Alzheimer's field is very limited by the available Alzheimer's disease mouse models,” he says.
+"Right now the Alzheimer's field is very limited by the available Alzheimer's disease mouse models," Sasner says.
 "We know that mouse models will be important for developing and testing new drugs.
 Once we generate and validate new models of late-onset Alzheimer's disease, JAX will make them widely available so that anyone in the pharma and biotech industries, as well as academic research, can use them as well as the data and associated protocols that we will provide about them."

 As Sasner puts it, "Aging is the greatest risk factor for Alzheimer's disease, and in previous iterations of mouse models that hasn't been fully appreciated.
 JAX has a long history in aging research, and we're putting these Alzheimer's disease genetic variants in the context of aging and really beginning to understand the interplay between genetic susceptibility and the aging process."

 "We're still learning about the pathologies that lead to full Alzheimer's disease," Carter says, "and our center and the models we create and share with the community will greatly expand that knowledge, and accelerate the translation of this basic research knowledge into realistic cures for Alzheimer's disease."